KasparEtter/ef1p/pages/email/email.md

   and the roles of the various [entities](#entities).
   We'll then study the [protocols](#protocols) used by these entities to communicate with one another and the [format](#format) of the transmitted messages.
-  Now that we understand how email works, we can discuss its [privacy](#privacy) and [security](#security) [issues](#issues) and examine how some of the security issues are [fixed](#fixes) by more recent standards.
+  Once we understand how email works, we can discuss its [privacy](#privacy) and [security](#security) [issues](#issues) and examine how some of the security issues are being [fixed](#fixes) by more recent standards.
 - Among many other things, you will learn in this article [why mail clients use outgoing mail servers](#why-outgoing-mail-servers), [why SMTP is used for the submission and the relay of messages](#submission-versus-relay),